LaunchCodeEducation/gis-devops/src/installations/06-docker-jenkins/index.rst

 .. code:: bash

-  $ docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
+  $ docker exec <container-identifier> cat /var/jenkins_home/secrets/initialAdminPassword

-Copy and enter the password into the Unlock Jenkins page at http://localhost:7070 then click ``Continue``.
+Copy and enter the password into the Unlock Jenkins page at http://localhost:8080 then click ``Continue``.
 On the next page select ``Install suggested plugins`` and give it a few minutes to install everything Jenkins needs.

 .. warning::
   Do not continue to the following section until all of the plugins have finished installing.
 Now is a good time to take a break for some coffee or fresh air.